nomic-ai/gpt4all/README.md

 ## License
 The source code of this chat interface is currently under a GPL license.
 The underlying GPT4All-j model is released under non-restrictive open-source Apache 2 License.

+The GPT4All-J license allows for users to use generated outputs as they see fit.
+Users take responsibility for ensuring their content meets applicable requirements for publication in a given context or region.